Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach: Case study: evacuation of a passenger terminal

-The halls of the terminal are $5$ m wide, $85$ m long, and the distance from the exit to the intersection area is $40$ m.
-The exit widths are $1.2$ m.
 Initially, each passenger agent group is located in the middle of one leg of the terminal.
 In each of the four groups there are $50$ agents.
-For passenger agents $l \in N$, the initial positions $\mathbf{x}_l^0$, radii $r_l$ and masses $m_l$ are fixed for all scenarios.
+For the circle-shaped passenger agents $l \in N$, the initial positions $\mathbf{x}_l^0$, radii $r_l$ and masses $m_l$ are fixed for all scenarios.
 Before fixing the values, the parameters $m_l$ and $r_l$ are drawn from a truncated normal distribution with a cutoff at three times the standard deviation.
 The mean and standard deviations are $73.5$ kg and $8.0$ kg, and $0.255$ m and $0.035$ m, respectively for $m_l$ and $r_l$.
 The reaction time is set $\tau=0.5$ s for all agents.
-These values are all taken from the FDS+Evac user manual \cite{korhonen2009fire}.
+These values are all taken from the FDS+Evac user manual \citep{korhonen2009fire}.
 In Scenarios 1 and 2, the desired speeds of passengers are $v_l^0=0.5$ m/s, whereas for Scenarios 3 and 4 they are $v_l^0=1.55$ m/s.
 Also, as stated above, the destination exits ${\varepsilon}_l^{des}$ of passengers vary between scenarios.
-On the other hand, for guide agents $g \in G$, we set the values of a typical male: $m_g=80$ kg, $r_g=0.27$ m, and $v_g^0=1.15$ m/s.
+On the other hand, for the circle-shaped guide agents $g \in G$, we set the values of a typical male: $m_g=80$ kg, $r_g=0.27$ m, and $v_g^0=1.15$ m/s.
 Also, the interaction range of guide agents is set to $r_{guide}=10$ m.
 The origin grid cells for guides, $\omega \in \bar{\Omega}$, are $2 \textrm{ m} \times 2 \textrm{ m}$.